rrssl/portfolio-academic/content/home/experience.md

   date_start = "2015-04-01"
   date_end = "2015-09-30"
   description = """
-  Topic: Template-based reconstruction of indoor scenes from RGB-D data
+  Topic: Data-driven structure-aware shape synthesis for the semantic reconstruction of indoor scenes from RGB-D data

-  Tools: C++ (Eigen, OpenCV, PCL), CloudCompare, MeshLab
+  Wrote an algorithm to generate new 3D models from an existing dataset, in C++ (Eigen, OpenCV, PCL).
   """

 [[experience]]